raspberrychris/chrishainesnew/content/seo-consultant-london.md

 Hi there, names Chris Haines and I’m an SEO Consultant with over 10 years experience in SEO.

-I’ve worked with some of the biggest names in the UK and beyond (ASDA, George, Emirates, Randstad, Canterbury NZ, Domestic and General, Vodafone, Nectar to name a few).
+I’ve worked with some of the biggest names in the UK and beyond (ASDA, George, Emirates, Randstad, Canterbury NZ, Domestic and General, Vodafone, Nectar to name a few.

 ## FAQs
 What exactly does an SEO Consultant Do?